plumier/plumier/docs/docusaurus/docs/Plumier-In-Five-Minutes.md

 Code above showing that we use the request hook `@preSave()` to make the `assignUser` method executed before the entity being saved to the database.

 #### Define Filterable Fields
 Generic controller provided functionalities to refine the API response, such as filter, paging, order and projection.
-For security reason, filtering is not enabled by default, you need to specify which field is filterable by using `@authorize.filter(AUTH_POLICY)` decorator.

 ```typescript {10,14,21}
 import { route, authorize } from "plumier"